joshfrench/om-wiki-fork/Documentation.md

   (init-state [this]))
 ```

-Called only once a Om component.
+Called only once on an Om component.
 Implementations should return a map
 of initial state.

 ```clj